Bourbon & Boots

-Bourbon & Boots, based in the Riverdale District of Little Rock, Arkansas was an online southern brand that manufactured and sold handcrafted merchandise, goods, and gifts.
-It is now out of business, and government action has been taken against them.
+Bourbon & Boots, was an American company and online southern brand that manufactured and sold handcrafted merchandise, goods, and gifts.
+The company was based in the Riverdale District of Little Rock, Arkansas.
+The company went out of business in 2019 after government action had been taken against them.

+The Bourbon & Boots domain was purchased in 2019 and is now used for a rustic lifestyle blog, unconnected to the original business or its owners.

 History

+Foundation and early years

 Bourbon & Boots was founded in February 2012 in Little Rock, Arkansas In May 2015 early-stage private equity firm xCelerate Capital purchased the assets of the Bourbon & Boots Brand.

 In August 2015 the company moved into a new and expanded Headquarters on Main Street in the Argenta Historic District in North Little Rock, AR, adjacent to the Arkansas Innovation Hub with whom it partners for new product development.
 The company recognized over $1M in revenue for the month of December 2015, and has grown the company to a healthy growth rate revenue projections for 2016.
 In February 2016 the company purchased "Tales from the South", a Southern Lifestyle content generation and media distribution company.

-Better Business Bureau Consumer Alert
+Better Business Bureau Consumer Alert 2017

 "In February 2017, BBB contacted the business regarding a pattern of complaints.
 Consumers have reported that they have paid for products, ordered products and are not receiving the products or products received are defective.
 Consumers also complained about difficulty reaching the business to inquire of the status of their orders or to request refunds for products not received.

 The business responded to BBB with an explanation that certain vendors underestimated their capacity and were unable to fulfill all of the business's orders.
 The business assured BBB that they are working with their vendors to ensure capacity to meet the business's growth demands.
 The business also indicated it hired a full-time manager to oversee the customer response team to improve service and communication with its customers.

 In May 2017, BBB contacted the business again to state concerns regarding continued complaints regarding lack of communication from the business and inability to reach the business concerning order status.
 The business responded with assurance that consumers are responded to via chat line or email.

 As of July 2017, BBB records indicate complaints continue where consumers report difficulty in communication with the business."